jsanti1975on/Visual-Studio-Enterprise-Projects/README.md

-# Visual Studio Enterprise Project
+# Visual Studio Enterprise Projects

 ## Overview
 This repository hosts a project developed using **Visual Studio Enterprise**.
 It includes [brief description of your project and its purpose, such as tools, applications, or solutions designed in Visual Studio Enterprise].